davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.4.3 =

+* Optional rules for managing the agenda, including a points system for tracking members who sign up to speak but don't regularly fill other supporting roles.

+= 3.4.2 =

+* Rules tab under Settings allows for setting optional rules.
+First optional rule makes it possible to set meeting roles that confer the ability to edit agenda signups, in addition to security roles.
+For example, if you limit the edit signups capability to the Administrator and Manager roles, you can specify that a regular member serving as Toastmaster of the Day should still be able to edit the agenda.

 = 3.4.0 =